You and your partner have decided it’s time: You want to have a baby. But sometimes the process isn’t as easy as couples would hope.

 - Age and fertility status of the partner

-In a significant number of cases, vasovasoctomy is inadequate.
-A more complicated reconstruction called an epididymovasostomy (epididymis to vas) may be required.
-The type of surgical reconstruction required is determined on a patient-by-patient basis at the time of surgery.
+In a significant number of cases, vasovasoctomy is inadequate, and a more complicated reconstruction may be required.
 Dr. Honig has more than 20 years of experience with excellent results doing complex reconstructions, surgical procedures not performed by all urologists.

 Most patients who had their vasectomy fewer than 10 years ago have a 90 percent chance of having sperm in the ejaculate after surgery.